Abhishek-Deshmukh/STAR/README.md

 # STAR
+work-in-progress

+derived from the work of James Powell
-A tool of doing and monitoring remotely development easier.
+A tool of doing and monitoring remote development easier.